MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 **Applies to:** [Windows Defender Advanced Threat Protection (Windows Defender ATP)](https://wincom.blob.core.windows.net/documents/Windows10_Commercial_Comparison.pdf)

 Intune can help reduce threats from removable storage such as USB devices.
-The following table describes different sceanrios for controlling installation and usage of removeable storage and other devices.
+The following table describes different scenarios for controlling installation and usage of removeable storage and other devices.

 | Control  | Description |
 |----------|-------------|